How to Build an Ajax-Based HTML5 Contact Form

 <?php } else { ?>

-Here we have a basic PHP conditional code nested within a few page containers.
-This checks for the set value of a variable named $emailSent and if equal to true, it will display a success message.
+Here, we have straightforward PHP conditional code embedded within a few page containers.
+It checks whether a variable named $emailSent is set and true, displaying a success message if the conditions are met.

 <div id="contact-form">